nodemailer/wildduck/README.md

 ## Outbound SMTP

 Use [ZoneMTA](https://github.com/zone-eu/zone-mta) with the [ZoneMTA-WildDuck](https://github.com/nodemailer/zonemta-wildduck) plugin.
 This gives you an outbound SMTP server that uses Wild Duck accounts for authentication.
+The plugin authenticates user credentials and also rewrites headers if needed (if the header From: address does not match user address or aliases then it is rewritten).
+Additionally a copy of the sent message is uploaded to the Sent Mail folder.

 ## Inbound SMTP